aws/eks-charts/stable/csi-secrets-store-provider-aws/README.md

 The following table lists the configurable parameters of the csi-secrets-store-provider-aws chart and their default values.

 > Refer to [doc](https://github.com/kubernetes-sigs/secrets-store-csi-driver/tree/main/charts/secrets-store-csi-driver/README.md) for configurable parameters of the secrets-store-csi-driver chart.
+Override values inside of the secrets-store-csi-driver section.

 | Parameter | Description | Default |
 | --- | --- | --- |